 In the summer heat, sometimes it’s better to go undercover.
-Unleash your inner Batman at some of Sydney’s caves.
-The perfect place to (over)hang out!
+Unleash your inner Batman at these caves near Sydney.
+They might just be the perfect places to (over)hang out!

 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for these lands and waters for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.